 AquaMaps (Kaschner et al. 2013) offers species range maps based on modeled relative environmental suitability.
 For each assessed species, data from occurrence records such as OBIS and GBIF, published species databases such as FishBase, and expert knowledge are used to generate bioclimatic envelopes for sea surface temperature, salinity, depth, productivity, sea ice concentration, and distance to land.
 The species' suite of bioclimatic envelopes is compared to a map of environmental attributes on a 0.5 degree global grid, creating a global map of probability of occurrence, with cell values ranging from 0 to 1.00.
 These maps can then be reviewed by experts to fine-tune the parameters to better match known occurrences.
-As of December 2015, AquaMaps current native distribution maps have been produced for nearly 23,000 species, though only 5,600 of these species have been evaluated for the IUCN Red List.
-See (Kaschner et al. 2013) for more detailed methods.
+As of December 2015, AquaMaps current native distribution maps have been produced for 22,889 species.
+Use of these data for other purposes requires decisions about which probability threshold to use

-Methods

-Analysis of taxonomic and regional inclusion
+Analyses

+[briefly describe the analyses done]

+*simple taxanomic comparison (describe very briefly)

+*spatial overlap comparison (describe very briefly)

+*redo of OHI biodiversity goal (describe briefly what was done previously, and how that was changed for here)

+*redo global MPA gap analysis (describe briefly what was done previously, and how that was changed for here)

 Overlap between assessed species

-Due to differences in both methodology and intent, there are significant differences in the coverage afforded by the species distribution maps published by AquaMaps and those published by the IUCN.
-This is immediately clear from an examination of the number of species maps offered by each source, and the small proportion of species with maps from both sources.
+Due to differences in both methodology and intent, significant differences exist between Aquamaps and IUCN species distribution maps (Fig. 1).
+Only 2455 species were covered by both datasets (XX% of total Aquamaps species; XX% of total IUCN species; Fig. 1,2).
+All IUCN species are also included in Red List species, but only 5246 (22.9%) of Aquamaps species.